-The second survey is about beloved web frameworks.
-React also takes 2nd place in this ranking.
-And Vue is only slightly behind.
+The next data presented is about beloved web frameworks.
+React takes the 4th place in this ranking, while Vue is slightly behind.
 Vue, since its release in 2014, has gained considerable popularity in a fairly short time.

-According to Google Trends statistics, we can track developer interest in these two frameworks over the past 2 years.
+According to Google Trends statistics, we can track developer interest in these two frameworks over the past couple of years.

 If you look at them, it becomes obvious that React has been confidently holding the leadership position for exactly one year.
 The number of requests for it is almost double that of Vue.js.
 Still, this does not give us the right to push Vue into the background unambiguously.